 4. Create the Agent Script

-Create a new file (e.g., main.py
+Create a new file (e.g., main.py) with the following content:

 base_url=”https://generativelanguage.googleapis.com/v1beta/openai/”,